Web Analytics

 The AKG C414 rap microphone has undergone several changes over the years.
 Although it is in the same category as the Neumann TLM 102 microphone, the C414 is packed with features.
 This rap microphone is accompanied by a foam-padded aluminum case, a sturdy shock mount with quick release, a pop filter, and a windsock.
 With AKG, every dollar counts.

-The detailed high-end clarity is mixed with a full body.
+The detailed high-end clarity is combined with a full-bodied texture.
 Even when recording instruments, you get excellent instrument separation and clear sound.
 The high-end brightness does not affect the depth of the sound.

 The low frequencies provide a solid foundation for the mids and highs.
 They are very versatile in terms of audio.
 The sound pressure level of 158 dB means it can handle anything from drums to guitar.